algorithmic-sabotage/asrg/content/docs/workshops/illegal-directions/index.md

 ### About the Workshop

-In this intensive one-day, eight-hour workshop, the Algorithmic Sabotage Research Group (ASRG) will undertake a detailed examination of the critical notion of ‘algorithmic sabotage’ as a prefigurative praxis against computational machinery that sustains existing structural injustices, intensifies neoliberal inequalities and expands different dimensions of necropolitics from within systems that are already enabling forms of segregation, racialization and exclusion.
+In this intensive one-day, eight-hour workshop, the Algorithmic Sabotage Research Group (ASRG) will undertake a detailed examination of the critical notion of ‘algorithmic sabotage’ as a prefigurative praxis that acts directly to disrupt computational machinery that sustains existing structural injustices, intensifies neoliberal inequalities, and expands different dimensions of necropolitics from within systems that are already enabling forms of segregation, racialization, and exclusion.

 During the workshop, the critical notion of ‘algorithmic sabotage’ will be operationalized through the utilization of ‘legal’ or ‘illegal’ directions, and its application will be examined within the realms of political, cultural, societal, and technological struggles, ‘above’ and ‘below’ the algorithm.
 The insights provided will elucidate the aesthetic manifestations, ethical implementations, and methodologies, tactics, and practices of resistance, agency, and refusal that are associated with it.